Co-ops and Internships

 The Director of Industrial Relations and the employer will draft a formal Co-op Agreement describing the student’s and employer’s responsibilities.
 In addition, evaluation forms will be provided for periodic review by the student’s work supervisor and the Director.
 If an employer wishes to hire their co-op student, the student may not begin employment before graduating from Georgia Southern University.

-The Office of Career Services offers co-op students a seminar taught through distance learning to develop their professionalism and workplace intelligence.
+The Office of Career and Professional Development offers co-op students a seminar taught through distance learning to develop their professionalism and workplace intelligence.
 Modules address using self-management and interpersonal skills to work successfully in a team environment, managing change positively, team leadership, organizational awareness, self-confidence, achievement, drive and leadership.
 This particular program continues to set the Georgia Southern student and their co-op experience apart from other institutions of higher learning.

-Office of Career Services, Georgia Southern University
+Office of Career & Professional Development, Georgia Southern University

 P.O.
 Box 8069